 Avoid distractions in the kitchen and use timers.

-Whether it’s hosting, decorating or last-minute gift wrapping, many find themselves multitasking in the kitchen more than usual during the holiday months which increases risk.
+Whether it’s hosting, decorating or last-minute gift wrapping, many find themselves multitasking in the kitchen more than usual during the holiday months which increases the risk of a home fire.
 Try to avoid distractions and use timers—queue “alexa set a timer for 10 minutes”—to remind you to remove items from the stove and oven.
 Keep anything that can catch fire away from your stove-top and turn it off whenever you leave the kitchen.
 We also recommend keeping an ABC rated fire extinguisher in your kitchen.